Lesson video

 They also couldn't join the ruling council.

-Your answer must give a clear reason, and support it with a detailed historical example.
+Your answer must give a clear reason and support it with a detailed historical example.

 So pause the video here and press play when you're ready to reflect on your response.

-Okay, a lot for you to think about when answering that question, so really well done for all of your hard work there.
+So really well done for all of your hard work there.

-Your answer may have included one reason why it was difficult for women to succeed in mediaeval Norwich was because they had restricted opportunities.
+"One reason why it was difficult for women to succeed in medieval Norwich was because they had restricted opportunities.

 For example, although women could become freemen, they were not allowed to become mayor.